• Home

 The Earliest Days Of Space Command

-The creation of a Space Command isn’t a new idea; it was actually created as a functioning entity in 1985 under President Ronald Reagan.
-Two years prior in 1983, America had announced intentions to focus more on space warfare via the Strategic Defense Initiative (SDI); a missile defense system that brought much controversy and debate.
+The creation of a Space Command isn’t a new idea.
+It was actually created as a functioning entity in 1985 under President Ronald Reagan.
+Two years prior in 1983, America had announced intentions to focus more on space warfare via the Strategic Defense Initiative (SDI).
+A missile defense system that brought much controversy and debate.
 Some derisively called SDI “Star Wars,” and there were many arguments over the effectiveness of the military hardware proposed and delivered as part of SDI.

 Reagan created the Space Command in 1985 with (presumably) the same idea as when re-established in 2019.
 The need for a coordinating agency that would oversee space operations for all branches of service may have changed since Reagan’s day, but the necessity for having coordination, inter-agency cooperation, and DoD-wide planning for space operations is still important.